Hot (Mel B album): Commercial performance

 Hot debuted and peaked at number 28 on the UK Albums Chart in the week of 21 October 2000, with first week sales of 7,500 copies.
 The album dropped off the chart after three weeks.
 Four months later, Hot re-entered the chart for two weeks, due to the success of its second single "Feels so Good".
-It was the second solo debut to be released by a Spice Girl member and would remain the only project not to make it into the top ten.
+It was the second solo debut to be released by a Spice Girls member and would remain the only project not to make it into the top ten.
 The album also reached number six on the UK R&B Albums Chart.
 On 20 October 2000, Hot was certified Silver by the British Phonographic Industry (BPI) for shipments figures in excess of 60,000 units.

+Following the album's vinyl release on 18 April 2026, Hot reached a new peak of number 3 on the UK R&B Albums Chart.